istio/istio.io/content/en/docs/examples/alb-nlb/index.md

 ## Configure ALB

-You need to configure your Ingress resource to direct traffic to the Istio Ingrses gateway while using the certificate stored in the `alb-certs` secret.
+You need to configure your Ingress resource to direct traffic to the Istio Ingress gateway while using the certificate stored in the `alb-certs` secret.

 1. Configure the `Ingress` resource for ALB.
 You must create the `Ingress` resource in the `istio-system` namespace in